elena19m/cloud-courses/website/docs/common/dns/_dns_zone_transfer.md

   * Main configuration and zone names file: `/etc/named.conf`.
   * Default zone file location: `/var/named`.

-In order to transfer the zone from the master server, we need to make the following configurations:
+In order to transfer the zone from the master DNS server, we need to make the following configurations:
-  * on the master VM add the following line in the `/etc/bind/named.conf.local` file for the zone created in the preceding subtask:
+  * on the dns VM add the following line in the `/etc/bind/named.conf.local` file for the zone created in the preceding subtask:
 ```
-    allow-transfer { 10.9.107.152; }; // replace with the slave VM IP address
+    allow-transfer { 192.168.1.2; }; // replace with the slave VM IP address
 ```
-  * on the slave VM
+  * on the helper VM
 ```
 zone "lab1.scgc.ro." {
     type slave;
     file "/var/named/slaves/db.lab1.scgc.ro"; //the zone file
-    masters { 10.9.107.151; }; //replace with the master VM IP address
+    masters { 192.168.1.1; }; //replace with the master VM IP address
 };
 ```